 Sadly, a lot of people believe they're not enough unless they're all this and then some: the best mum or dad, the sexy partner, the capable-yet-always-caring co-worker, the thoughtful-friend, the perfect-housekeeper, the kind-and-helpful-daughter, the expert-renovator, the super-fit mum... and the list goes on and on and on.

 But is it realistic to be able to achieve all this?

 And how, while you're juggling all of these ideals, do you ensure that what's most important to you remains on the top of your priority list?

 So I suppose it's relevant to ask yourself what areas of your life are you willing to compromise on so you can excel in others?

-For me, regardless of what happened on any given day, parent self care was prioritised...
+So regardless of what happened on any given day, parent self care was prioritized...
 There was something in it for me.
 And I felt like I was being true to myself.

-Now to do this, I obviously needed my husband to be home to cover me in case the children woke up.
+Now to do this, I obviously needed my husband to be home to cover me in case the kids woke up.
 He did weekday mornings from 6 until 6:45 and I covered his weekend mornings so he was free to go surfing.